tinosulzer/travis-ci-latex-pdf/README.md

 ```
 * Probably you want to edit settings on Travis to not build both on pull request and branch updates, and cancel running jobs if new ones are pushed.

-#### Notes
+## Notes
 * You can tell Travis to skip the build for a certain commit by prefixing the commit message with `[ci skip]`.
-* If you want to build a private project, if you are a student you can use [travis-ci.com](https://travis-ci.com).
-Beware that you need a token to include the build status image in your readme, get the correct url by clicking on the build status on travis-ci.com.
-* Otherwise you could try SemaphoreCI, currently they give 100 private builds per month for free.
-If you do, it would be great if you could report back!
+* There are much more CI services than just Travis, for example CircleCI or SemaphoreCI and [much more](https://github.com/ligurio/awesome-ci).
+If you manage to use one of them, it would be great if you could report back!

-##### References for original setup with pdflatex and TeX Live
 I also put some of these instructions on the [TeX Stackexchange](https://tex.stackexchange.com/questions/398830/how-to-build-my-latex-automatically-with-pdflatex-using-travis-ci/398831#398831).

-In the end the install script from the original repo was completely rewritten based on the [LaTeX3 build file](https://github.com/latex3/latex3/blob/master/support/texlive.sh).

 Some original thoughts from [harshjv's blog](https://harshjv.github.io/blog/setup-latex-pdf-build-using-travis-ci/), and thanks to [jackolney](https://github.com/jackolney/travis-ci-latex-pdf) for all his attempts to put it into practice.
 Also see harshjv's original [blog post](https://harshjv.github.io/blog/document-building-versioning-with-tex-document-git-continuous-integration-dropbox/).

+## Contributing

+If you want to add/update a method to build LaTeX, look in the [contributing guidelines](.github/contributing.rst).